David-Lor/David-Lor/README.md

 - [ping2mqtt](https://github.com/David-Lor/ping2mqtt): ping multiple hosts and send ping results to MQTT topics

+### ▶️GitHub Actions

+- [Tag on PR merge](https://github.com/David-Lor/action-tag-on-pr-merge): create a new tag when a Pull Request is merged

 ### 🧪Proof of Concepts and experimental projects

 - [TwitterScraper](https://github.com/David-Lor/twitterscraper): Twitter profile scraper, microservice-based using AMQP queues, using Nitter